mymatt/Technical-Test/TEST1.md

 - In addition to multi-stage builds some general dockerfile optimization techniques are:
 1) Combine run commands using && to minimize layers
 2) Keep stable instructions at top of dockerfile and place additions at the bottom
+3) Using go mod download command, which takes go.mod and go.sum files and downloads the dependencies from them instead of using the source code.
+These files won't be changed that often so we can cache them earlier in the build process